dinozaurus0/TDD-Tic-Tac-Toe/Tasks.md

        - not all fields taken by the same player
     - fields are taken by the same player
   - extract structs & tests into their own files

+  - before we can make `Column` conform to `Collection` we need to be able to compare 2 fields.
+    - in order to achieve that we need to implement the equality operator on `Field`.
+    - having the equality operator enables `Field` to conform to the `Equatable` protocol.

 ### Next step:
-  - before we can make `Column` conform to `Collection` we need to be able to compare 2 players.
-    - in order to achieve that we need to implement the equality operator on `Player`.
-    - having the equality operator enables `Player` to conform to the `Equatable` protocol.

   - make column conform to `Collection`:
     - subscript
     - startIndex